eclipsesource/pdf-maker/README.md

 ### Content

-The most important attribute in the definition is named `content`.
-This attribute accepts a list of _blocks_.
+The most important property in the definition is named `content`.
+This property accepts a list of _blocks_.
 There are different types of blocks, such as text blocks, image blocks, column and row layout blocks.

 ### Basic Example